DavidRJ65716/My_Showcase_Website/README.md

 Based on https://www.youtube.com/watch?v=ymGB1lqP1CM&t=1939s with feature changes

 ### Features Added
-Addded a break point for the smaller sidebar
+Added a break point for the smaller sidebar
+Added Routing to webpages
+Added a layout for the main pages